trisout78/FormsBot/README.md

 ## Support

-If you encounter any issues or have questions, feel free to contact the developer or visit the support server.
+If you encounter any issues or have questions, feel free to contact the developer.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE V3.0 License.
 See the LICENSE file for details.